-As independent charities the churches which form this Benefice are mainly funded by giving from its congregation, volunteers, local community and visitors and it is this generosity that enables each church to:
+As charities, the churches which form this Benefice are mainly funded by giving from its congregation, volunteers, local community and visitors.
+It is this generosity that enables each church to:

 - pay its bills, such as: grass cutting, water, heat and lighting